nigelp/Zentara-Code/README.md

 ## Troubleshooting

 - No actions occur
-  - Ensure a folder is open; check the Roo panel for pending approvals.
+  - Ensure a folder is open; check the Zentara panel for pending approvals.
 - Slow or timeouts
-  - Reduce task scope or allow Roo to shard work into smaller subtasks.
+  - Reduce task scope or allow Zentara to shard work into smaller subtasks.
   - Verify network conditions if using remote models.
 - Permission denied
   - Adjust approvals and write paths; confirm sandbox settings.